roelstappers/hm_home/README.md

 ```

 ## Worktrees
-It is convenient to have a seperate directory for each experiment on ecgate to make edit TOML files
+It is convenient to have a seperate directory for each experiment on ecgate to edit TOML files
 This can achieve as.

 On ecgate